Share via

 Remove agents

 You can remove first-party and external agents across the whole organization or for specific users or groups by using the same controls that work for any other app in the Microsoft 365 admin center.
-To do this, follow these steps:

-2. Select an agent from the list of Deployed apps.
+3. Select an agent from the list.

-3. Select Remove.
+4. Select Remove.

-4. Decide whether to remove the agents for everyone or specific users or groups.
+5. Decide whether to remove the agents for everyone or specific users or groups.

 Removing an agent affects its availability and functionality in Copilot and in the other host products, such as Outlook, Teams, or Microsoft 365.